yueguoguo/yueguoguo.github.io/_posts/2021-11-12-data-science-journey.md

 layout:     post
 title:      Exploration And Exploitation
 date:       2021-11-12 22:30
-summary:    A recap of the 5-year journey at Microsoft
+summary:    A retrospect of the 5-year journey at Microsoft
 categories: technology, data science, machine learning, career development
 ---